SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

   - The main documentation will be found in the code.
 - `src` contains the Rail compiler and editor (written in Haskell).
 - `tests` contains the hunit tests
-- `rail-examples` contains some Rail example programs
+- `integration-tests` contains integration tests
+  - see section `tests` for more information.

 ## Development